Round 1 Deadline: January 19 // Round 2 Deadline: March 19. For more information about deadlines and timelines, visit the Apply page.

 MICA's M.F.A. in Illustration Practice applicants typically have real-world experience, but motivated, professional-minded advanced students are encouraged to apply.
 Applicants may include experienced illustrators as well as professionals and advanced students from related disciplines including but not limited to design, writing, fine art, animation, film, or digital media.

 Candidates transitioning to a career or practice in the illustration field may also want to review our Illustration (M.A.) graduate program.

 Application Requirements & Procedures for the M.F.A. in Illustration Practice

 1. Graduate Admission Application Form: completed and submitted online via mica.slideroom.com

 2. Curriculum Vitae/Resume

 3. M.F.A. in Illustration Practice Written Requirements

-Applicants should submit a written statement that includes:
+Applicants should submit a written statement (no longer than 500 words) that includes:

-- Discussion of your artwork that outlines your interest in graduate study.
+- A discussion of your artwork that outlines your interest in graduate study.

-- A description of your ideal project, something that would utilize your talents as a visual communicator and engage your thinking about illustration practice in new ways.
+- A description of a project that would utilize your talents as a visual communicator and engage your thinking about illustration practice in new ways.

 Recommendations are submitted online via mica.slideroom.com.